vivri/Adjective/README.md

     invalid shouldBe Left(List(Excludes(DbId,-1), Excludes(SomeHeritageLastName, "Ivanov")))

-    // Slightly clunky, but we can translate exclusions to e.g. human-readable validation strings - or anything else
+    // Slightly clunky, but we can translate exclusions to e.g. human-readable validation strings - or anything else val exclusionMappings =
-    // TODO Using tuple of exclusions as opposed to a List that disregards types would make it easier. val exclusionMappings =
       invalid.left.map { exclusions =>
         exclusions.map { y => y match {